DanShappir/Seq/README.md

 ```

 ### Sequences.numbers()
-Helper function that returns a generator that emits a sequence of integers, by default 0, 1, 2, ...
+Helper function that returns a generator that emits a sequence of numbers, by default 0, 1, 2, ...
 You can optionaly specify a start value as a first argument.
 By default the start value is 0.
 You can also specify a step size.
 By default the step size is 1.
 ```javascript
 console.log(Sequences.numbers(2, 2).head(5).toArray()); // outputs [2, 4, 6, 8, 10]
 ```